Verizon/journal/index.md

 }
 ```

 That's all there is to it.
-By way of style, we recommend always specifying your logger as a `lazy val`.
-The reason is that if you never end up using the logger instance (e.g. if your application has no errors to log), the logger will never be initialised.

 <a name="log-levels"></a>